elixir-europe/rdmkit/pages/contribute/page_metadata.md

   The supported registries that can be used in the `registry` attribute are: *YouTube*, *Zenodo*, *Carpentries*, *GitHub* and *TeSS*.

 * `faircookbook`: Here all relevant FAIR Cookbook recipes are listed.
-This is automaticity updated based on the [`faircookbook_rdmkit_mapping.yml`](https://github.com/elixir-europe/faircookbook-rdmkit/blob/main/faircookbook_rdmkit_mapping.yml) mapping file.
+This is automatically updated based on the [`faircookbook_rdmkit_mapping.yml`](https://github.com/elixir-europe/faircookbook-rdmkit/blob/main/faircookbook_rdmkit_mapping.yml) mapping file.
 If you want to make a new link, please make a pull request against this file.
 Every week the changes of this mapping file are used to update the frontmatter of the corresponding markdown files.

 * `dsw`: Here all relevant Data Stewardship Wizard questions in the Researcher knowledge model are listed.
-This is automaticity updated and can not be altered by humans!
+This is automatically updated and can not be altered by humans!
 If you want to add a link you have to add the link towards the RDMkit page the the knowledge model on DSW.

+* `fairsharing`: This attribute list the FAIRsharing collection that is built based on the standards and databases that are listed on that page.
+This is automatically updated and can not be altered by humans!
+If you want to add a resource to the collection you have to add the resource the the page and link to the FAIRsharing identifier from the tool_and_resource_list.yml.

 ### Tools and resources